 Non-rechargeable Alkaline Batteries (AAA, AA, C, D, 9V) are wasteful, but not hazardous, you can dispose with trash.
 Since it takes many times more energy to make a battery than you get out of it, it is better to use rechargeable batteries.

-Many retailers have collection boxes for rechargeable, lithium and button batteries, including many hardware stores, Best Buy, Home Depot, Lowe’s, Radio Shack, Sears, and Staples.
+Many retailers have collection boxes for rechargeable, lithium and button batteries, including many hardware stores, Home Depot, Lowe’s and Staples.
 Find locations near you by visiting the Call2Recycle website.

 Visit the Call2Recycle website and understand how it provides the collection boxes at these locations for the following hazardous battery types commonly found in cordless power tools, cellular and cordless phones, laptop computers, camcorders, digital cameras, and remote control toys:

 Small Sealed Lead and Automotive batteries are banned from disposal due to their lead content, and may have some scrap value.

 Alternative Battery Disposal

 Advanced Auto Parts and all Auto Zone stores accept automotive batteries

 Batteries can be returned (traded in) where you purchase a new one